tarocco/roaring-fangs-unity/README.md

 Build
 -----
 This library depends on projects in the `/.Projects` directory.
 First and foremost, build them, or you can just rely on the prebuilt assemblies in `/Assemblies`.
 The choice is yours.
 If you update or modify the libraries in `/.Projects`, you will need to rebuild them as Unity will not build their source files.
-Instead, they are built separately and the dynamically linked.
+Instead, they are built separately and dynamically linked.

 Contributing
 -----